Anisotropic Strange Stars in the Spotlight: Unveiling Constraints through Observational Data: Conclusion

-Ultimately, the current theory of neutron stars present difficulties to explain the HESS J1731-347 object.
-Here, our theoretical predictions satisfy both mass-radius constraints provided by HESS and simultaneously well-reproduced other observational data. {\it Therefore, we suggest that the HESS object might be a SQS}.
+Ultimately, the existence of the HESS J1731-347 object puts strong constraints on the theory of neutron stars.
+Nevertheless, the possibility of the HESS object being a standard neutron star cannot be ruled out.
+In~\citet{Doroshenko_2022}, the authors show that some EoS derived from Chiral perturbation theory are capable of fulfilling not only HESS J1731-347 but many other compact star constraints.
+On the other hand, in~\cite{Sagun2023}, the authors show that the HESS object can be a hadronic neutron star with a soft EoS, or a hybrid star with an early deconfinement phase transition.
+A possible hadronic nature was also explored in~\cite{huang_2023} and \cite{Kubis_2023}.
+Another possibility one can not exclude is that the HESS object might be a dark matter admixed neutron star as mentioned in Ref. \citep{Routaray_2023}.
+Here, our theoretical predictions satisfy both mass-radius constraints provided by HESS and simultaneously well-reproduced other observational data. {\it Therefore, we suggest that the HESS object might be an anisotropic SQS}.
 In future observations, one can limit both degrees of anisotropy and the type of compact object.
 We hope that other theoretical predictions based on different anisotropy models could also help us to study the nature of HESS objects.